danielbodnar/awesome-stars/README.md

 ## webpack

+- [cookiecutter-flask/cookiecutter-flask](https://github.com/cookiecutter-flask/cookiecutter-flask) - A flask template with Bootstrap, asset bundling+minification with webpack, starter templates, and registration/authentication.
+For use with cookiecutter.
+- [webpack/webpack](https://github.com/webpack/webpack) - A bundler for javascript and friends.
+Packs many modules into a few bundled assets.
+Code Splitting allows for loading parts of the application on demand.
+Through "loaders", modules can be CommonJs, AM
+- [jantimon/html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) - Simplifies creation of HTML files to serve your webpack bundles
 - [emyann/matron](https://github.com/emyann/matron) - A Domain Specific Language à-la Dockerfile with a CLI to scaffold your projects.
 - [dancancro/great-big-example-application](https://github.com/dancancro/great-big-example-application) - A full-stack example app built with JHipster, Spring Boot, Kotlin, Angular 4, ngrx, and Webpack
 - [markdoc/next.js](https://github.com/markdoc/next.js) - Markdoc plugin for Next.js